TheZoq2/dcs_on_linux/README.md

 workarounds easily get buried there, so I decided to create this document with known, up-to-date methods for getting things to work.

+Outside the proton thread, additional credit goes to @akp for the initial revision of the Opentrack instructions, and @bradley-r for the Linuxtrack, Scratchpad and V4L2 info.

 ## Contents

    * [Installation](#installation)